 Readings: Most readings will come from the book Blown to Bits, although other short readings will be required as well.
-Students are expected to complete each reading at least 24 hours in advance of the class discussion and complete a few "reading reflection" questions online in Blackboard.
+Students are expected to complete each major reading assignment at least 24 hours in advance of the class discussion and complete a few "reading reflection" questions online in Blackboard.
 This will give the instructor time to review your responses and guide discussion according to class comments and questions from the reading reflection.
 For dates of class discussions and information on readings, students should regularly check the schedule on the class web site.

-Lab Exercises: All lab exercises involve programming in BYOB, a programming system that was developed by the University of California at Berkeley as an extension to Scratch, from the Massachusetts Institute of Technology.
-Student work products include programs that they create in BYOB.
-Exercises are concrete demonstrations of topics being discussed, and each lab session will start with a mini-lecture on relevant topics.
+Lab Exercises: Lab exercises involve programming in BYOB, a programming system that was developed at the University of California at Berkeley, or some other relevant programming language.
+Student work products include programs that they create, or modifications of programs provided by the instructor.
+Each lab exercise contains some pre-lab reading (which students should read before coming to lab), some self-test questions to check understanding of the pre-lab reading, the actual activities to perform in the lab, and an explanation of how the lab exercise and concepts fit into the bigger picture of computer science.
+Lab activities will utilize pair programming, where pairs of students work together on a single computer, taking turns as the driver and the navigator.
+At the end of the lab, students will individually take an on-line quiz to test how well they have mastered the concepts in that lab.
+Exercises are concrete demonstrations of topics being discussed, and each lab session will start with a mini-lecture on relevant topics and an opportunity for students to ask questions about the pre-lab reading.
 The final lab sessions will be dedicated to guided work on student projects.
 Lab exercises are available on the class web site, both under "Lab Exercises" and linked from the class schedule.